0x-2a/go-legacy-crypto/README.md

 # Go Legacy Crypto

-A home for legacy crypto algorithms in Go.
-This repository was inspired by the [deprecation of older crypto implementations](https://github.com/golang/go/issues/30141) and the [discussion of adding more deprecated hashes](https://github.com/golang/go/issues/32087) in x/crypto.
+A home for legacy crypto algorithms in Go, which are not in go crytpo or x/crypto.
+This project was inspired by the [deprecation of older crypto implementations](https://github.com/golang/go/issues/30141) and the [discussion of adding more deprecated hashes](https://github.com/golang/go/issues/32087) in x/crypto.

 ## Contributing

-If you know of any hashing algorithms you'd like to see, please provide a reference implementation.
+Please provide a reference implementations as they are becoming difficult to find.

 Install: